joshuawilensky-hub/Lead-Tool/README.md

 AI-powered pipeline builder with a four-step workflow: **Find → Research → Contacts → Pitch**

 Configurable for any SaaS product.
-Ships with Notion defaults but can target any product via the sidebar config panel.
+Set your product name, value prop, competitors, and ICP via the sidebar config panel.

 ## What It Does